Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 Dell S2725QC

 The S2725QC offers the core USB-C connectivity experience — single cable, power delivery, built-in USB hub — at half the price of full Thunderbolt 4 options.
-The 27-inch 4K panel hits 120Hz and covers 99% sRGB, indistinguishable from the U2725QE for office and general productivity work.
+The 27-inch 4K panel hits 120Hz and covers 99% sRGB, comparable to the U2725QE for office and general productivity work.
+Built-in dual 5W speakers handle casual listening and video calls — not a replacement for dedicated speakers, but functional for everyday use.

-Peak brightness is around 400 nits, adequate for most office environments but perceptibly dimmer than the U2725QE's HDR-boosted 600 nits and significantly below the Apple Studio Display's 600-nit sustained output.
+Peak brightness is 350 nits typical, adequate for most office environments but perceptibly dimmer than the U2725QE's HDR-boosted 600 nits and significantly below the Apple Studio Display's 600-nit sustained output.

 The limitations vs. the U2725QE are real but predictable: 65W power delivery instead of 140W (fine for Mac Mini M4 itself, and for MacBook Air — insufficient for MBP 16" under load), no daisy-chaining support, no Ethernet, slower USB hub (USB 3.2 Gen 1 vs. Gen 2).
 For a Mac Mini M4 desktop-first setup without a MacBook Pro in the picture, none of those matter.